dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-12-02-Appreciate-The-Architecture-Of-Mind.md

 header:
      teaser: /assets/images/wiapost/5174-Appreciate-The-Architecture-Of-Mind.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Appreciate the Architecture of Mind](/assets/images/wiapost/5174-Appreciate-The-Architecture-Of-Mind.jpg)

-## Appreciate the Architecture of Mind
+# Appreciate the Architecture of Mind

-Namaste,

 We blame the mind like a monkey, it keeps dancing and makes the body and the world around dance and create problems.

 See the beauty of mind, it can dance and without your notice, it can leap to a completely unrelated subject, location and time.
 Without this capability of mind no creativity is possible.
 No 'hope' is possible.
 No temporary relief from present problems is possible.